NVIDIA/DL4AGX/AV-Solutions/mtmi/README.md

 pip install onnx onnxruntime onnx-graphsurgeon onnxsim
 ```

 We also provided some onnx files containing random weights to help you go through the following process.
-You can download these files into `onnx_files/`
+You can download these files into `onnx_files/`.
+For real use case, we encourage users to train their own models with backbone and heads of their choice in order to generate meaningful inference results in the end.

 | onnx | download links |
 |------| -------------- |
 | whole network | [mtmi.onnx](https://github.com/jin-yc10/storage/releases/download/mtmi/mtmi.onnx) |